Hy0g0/dijkstra-workshop/README.md

-# Dijkstra Workshop
+# Travelling salesman Workshop

-In this workshop, we will use Dijkstra's algorithm and other related algorithms to find the best way to visit all the cities.
+In this workshop, we will use algorithms to find the best way to visit all the cities.

 ## Before Starting